Mike Mularkey: Miami Dolphins

 On January 22, 2006, Mularkey was hired to be the Miami Dolphins' offensive coordinator.
-As the offensive coordinator under Miami's head coach, Nick Saban, Mularkey had an unsuccessful season with injuries to his first-string quarterback Daunte Culpepper and starting running back Ronnie Brown.
+Under Miami's head coach, Nick Saban, Mularkey had an unsuccessful season with injuries to his first-string quarterback Daunte Culpepper and starting running back Ronnie Brown.
 The Dolphins only scored 16.3 points per game, ranking 29th in the NFL.
 Following the season, it was announced Saban had resigned as Dolphins head coach and he accepted the position of head coach of the Alabama Crimson Tide football team at the University of Alabama on January 3, 2007.

 Upon the hiring of former San Diego Chargers offensive coordinator Cam Cameron as Dolphins head coach on January 19, 2007, it was announced that Mularkey would no longer serve as offensive coordinator but would remain with the team in another capacity.
-On March 15, 2007, it was officially announced that Cameron himself would call the offensive plays in 2007, leaving Mularkey to serve as tight ends coach.
+On March 15, it was officially announced that Cameron himself would call the offensive plays in 2007, leaving Mularkey to serve as tight ends coach.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On January 25, 2008, it was announced that Mularkey would become the next offensive coordinator for the Atlanta Falcons.

 In Mularkey's first season in Atlanta, the Falcons finished with an 11–5 record and the offense rushed for 152.5 rushing yards per game, second most in the league.
-The Falcons also finished 10th in the NFL in scoring (up from 29th the previous year) with 24.4 points per game, and sixth in yards with 361.2 per game.
-Mularkey was named the Assistant Coach of the Year by Pro Football Writers of America following the 2008 season.
+They also finished 10th in the NFL in scoring (up from 29th the previous year) with 24.4 points per game, and sixth in yards with 361.2 per game.

 Following a 13–3 season in 2010, Mularkey was named the Offensive Coordinator of the Year by Sporting News.
 He interviewed with multiple NFL teams for their head coaching vacancies for 2011.

 Jacksonville Jaguars

 On January 11, 2012, Mularkey accepted the head coaching job for the Jacksonville Jaguars, making him the third full-time head coach in franchise history.
 His first win came in Week 3 against the Indianapolis Colts.
-Mularkey led the team to a 2–14 record.

-On January 10, 2013, the Jaguars fired Mularkey after only one season, which was the worst in franchise history.
-He had two years remaining on a three-year contract.
-However, Jaguars general manager David Caldwell, who had been hired on January 8, 2013, decided that the Jaguars needed "an immediate and clean restart" after winning only seven games in the past two seasons.
+Mularkey led the Jaguars to a 2–14 record, which was the worst in franchise history up to that point, and he was fired after only one season on January 10, 2013.
+Mularkey had two years remaining on a three-year contract.
+However, general manager David Caldwell, who had been hired two days prior, decided that the team needed "an immediate and clean restart" after winning only seven games in the past two seasons.